ccheshirecat/volant/docs/installer.md

 ---
 title: "Installation"
-description: "Install Viper using the curl|bash bootstrapper and viper setup."
+description: "Install Overhyped using the curl|bash bootstrapper and hype setup."
 ---

 # Installation Guide

-Viper ships a "zero-configuration" installer that bootstraps the host and launches the control plane in minutes.
+Overhyped ships a "zero-configuration" installer that bootstraps the host and launches the control plane in minutes.

 ## Prerequisites